Simplero/Simplero-API/README.md

 --------------

 Requests are authenticated using HTTP Basic Auth, with the API key as the username, password left empty.

+You can also provide the API key in the `X-API-Key` request header instead of HTTP Basic Auth.

 Failure to provide a valid API key will result in a status 401 (unauthorized) with a JSON body of: